-- Can we really do without domains? - Kilbourn-Ceron 2017b looked at French liaison in two environments - Adj+Noun (ancie[n] ami 'old friend'): supposed to be obligatory but actually there are exceptions - Noun{plurl}+Adj{plural} (personne[z] importantes 'important people'): supposed to be variable - But there are differences in application that seem grammatically governed - quan[t] il arrive 'when he arrives' vs. quan[t] arrive-t-il 'when does he arrive?' - il[z] arrivent 'they arrive' vs. sont-il[z] arrivés 'have they arrived?' - Is there a phenomenological difference between making a speech error and failing to apply an optional rule because of a planning failure? - $th[\Lambda]$ apple \leftarrow this is a speech error for me - ea[t] apples \leftarrow this is not a speech error for me, just a rarer option - Chinese: would xiao3 ma3 'little horse' (no 3rd-tone sandhi applied) have to be a speech error? - If so, should this be reflected in the grammar? - See Hall 2008 in the perceptual realm for arguments that we can tell these apart - English long-distance /r/-dissimilation is driven by misperception - English short-distance /r/-dissimilation is a variety of means deployed to avoid violating a markedness constraint
+- Can we really do without domains? - Kilbourn-Ceron 2017b looked at French liaison in two environments: frequency/predictability matters in both - Adj+Noun (ancie[n] ami 'old friend'): supposed to be obligatory but actually there are exceptions - Noun{plurl}+Adj{plural} (personne[z] importantes 'important people'): supposed to be variable - But there are differences in application that seem grammatically governed - quan[t] il arrive 'when he arrives' vs. quan[t] arrive-t-il 'when does he arrive?'1 - il[z] arrivent 'they arrive' vs. sont-il[z] arrivés 'have they arrived?' - ?
+Ideas on how we can rule out liaison in the forbidden environments?

+- Is there a phenomenological difference between making a speech error and failing to apply an optional rule because of a planning failure? - $[\Lambda]$ apple \leftarrow this is a speech error for me - ea[t] apples \leftarrow this is not a speech error for me, just a rarer option - If so, should this be reflected in the grammar? - See Hall 2008 in the perceptual realm for arguments that we can tell these apart - English long-distance /r/-dissimilation is driven by misperception - su(r)prise, gove(r)nor, $San\ Berna(r)dino$ - listeners hear a long period low F3, but don't realize it's coming from two separate [1]s